If you would like someone from the Writing Lab to visit with your class, we will be happy to do so in-person, or via

-The Writing Center is always happy to visit with classes over Zoom or Teams.
-Visits to the Center are best scheduled in the first weeks of the semester, when there is less likelihood of disrupting tutoring sessions.
-Visits can be especially effective if they are scheduled right after students are given the first paper assignment; we can then invite students to make an appointment with us before they leave the Center.
+Visits to the Writing Lab are best scheduled in the first weeks of the semester, when there is less likelihood of disrupting tutoring sessions.
+Visits can be especially effective if they are scheduled right after students are given the first paper assignment; we can then invite students to make an appointment with us before they leave the Writing Lab.

-Please schedule visits to the Center with the Center's Director, Denise Rogers, at firstname.lastname@example.org
+Please schedule visits to the Writing Lab with the Writing Lab's Director, Dr. Nichole Stanford, at email@example.com

 Required Visits/Bonus Points--A Writing Lab No-No!

-We discourage teachers requiring visits, whether face to face or asynchronous, or offering bonus points for visits for these reasons:
+We discourage teachers requiring visits, whether face to face or asynchronous, or offering bonus points for visits for this reason:

-3. We have a small staff; bonus points and required assignments for an entire class can mean between 15-30 hours of tutoring, since our appointments run 50 minutes.
-We don't want to shut out clients who want to be tutored in favor of clients who don't want our services.
+We have a small staff (8 tutors for a campus of more than 16,000 students); bonus points and required assignments for an entire class can mean between 15-30 hours of tutoring, since our appointments run 50 minutes.
 Oftentimes students who attend only to meet a requirement or to get bonus points end the session early, taking up an appointment time that could otherwise be used by a client who really needed or wanted an appointment.
+We don't want to shut out clients who want to be tutored in favor of clients who are really only there for bonus points.
+As for required visits--they generally don't work well for either tutor or tutee.
+The tutee may resent being forced to attend, and then the tutor has to deal with an uncooperative or angry tutee.

 Some Resources for Teachers